josmar-crwdstffng/angular/aio/content/guide/architecture-components.md

 </code-example>

 You can chain pipes, sending the output of one pipe function to be transformed by another pipe function.
-A pipe can also take arguments that control how it performs its transformation.
+A pipe can also take arguments that control how it performs the associated transformation.
 For example, you can pass the desired format to the `date` pipe.

 <code-example format="html" language="html">